usmanmehmood55/usmanmehmood55/README.md

 </p>

 I am an Embedded Software Engineer at MRS Technologies.
-Graduated from Air university Islamabad with a B.Eng. in Mechatronics Engineering, having 1.5 years of experience in embedded systems, IoT, PCB designing, and CAD modeling.
+Graduated from Air university Islamabad with a B.Eng. in Mechatronics, having 1.5 years of experience in embedded systems, IoT, PCB designing, and CAD modeling.
 I also develop .NET applications.

 | Stuff  | Also.... stuff? |